jgamper/compay-syntax/README.md

 # Background generation

 The background mask is stored as a downsampled, boolean numpy array where True denotes tissue and False denotes background.
-This is generated from the WSI using otsu thresholding on the saturation channel followed by morphological operations.
-This is inspired by [this paper](https://arxiv.org/abs/1606.05718).
-The generated background mask can be visualized using e.g. `sampler.save_background_visualization(savedir)`.
+This is generated from the WSI using Otsu thresholding on the saturation channel followed by morphological operations.
+This is inspired by [this paper](https://arxiv.org/abs/1606.05718), which achieved top results in Camelyon 16 contest.
+The generated background mask can be visualized using e.g.

+`sampler.save_background_visualization(savedir)`.

 <img src='./ims/Normal_003_background.png' width='30%'/><img src='./ims/Tumor_004_background.png' width='30%'/>